pnnv/notes/Untitled.md

 ##### Programming Environment
 Firstly you'll need a text editor.
 If you don't already have an editor of choice, I'll recommend **VS Code** as it is the most widely used code editor at present.
-It's pretty straightforward setting up the environment for C++,
+It's pretty straightforward setting a environment for C++, buttload of tutorials exist on YouTube, you can follow any of those but make sure that they are